stevencoutts/textbin/README.md

 ```sh
 ./backup.sh backup
 ```
-This will create a new SQL dump file in the `prisma/backups/` directory.
+This will create a new `.dump` file in the `prisma/backups/` directory.

 **Restore from the latest backup:**
 ```sh